 Auditions and Competitions

 The Gebbink Piano Studio participates in a number of events that allow students to receive critique or to compete for opportunities to advance and play in special performance.
 These opportunities may include, PAMTA -Achievements in Music (AIM), Monster Concert, Sonata/Sonatina Competition, Duet Festival, ISMTA - West District Auditions, Masquerade Musicale, Christmas Jamboree.
-Bach Festival Young Artist Concert, and Bradley University High School Competition and Bradley University/MusiCenteR Grade School Piano Competition.
+Bach Festival Young Artist Concert, and Bradley University High School Competition.

 The Gebbink Piano Studio usually maintains a waiting list, but will enroll students throughout the year as the schedule permits.
 I will have an informal interview with new students to review previous study, if applicable, and place them at appropriate levels using piano study materials best suited for their needs.
 To initiate enrollment complete the online registration.

-Thirty nine weeks are scheduled, allowing me with four 'sick days'.
-There are three group classes each semester.
+Forty weeks are scheduled, allowing me with three 'sick days'.
+There are two group classes each semester.
 These classes include opportunity for solo performance and ensemble playing, activities for strengthening theory and aural skills, and visits with some of the great composers in music history.

 Regular attendance is essential for the student's success.
 Students are expected to arrive punctually, well prepared, and with all necessary materials.
 When you register for lessons, you are reserving your weekly lesson time for the teaching year.
 I do not guarantee make-up lessons and there are no refunds.
 If the student must miss his/her lesson, parents must login to their account on the website and cancel the lesson from the online calendar.
 This allows me to open up this time slot for another student who wishes to change their lesson that week.
 If there is an OPEN SLOT, parents may request that time slot for their lesson.
 It is each family's responsibility to request a make-up when there is an available lesson time.
 If a student must miss a lesson, please let me know and I will expect them at their scheduled time the next week.